tfgordon/tfgordon.github.io/src/content/fixed/about.md

-Tom Gordon conducts research on argumentation technology in the fields of "artificial intelligence and law" and "computational models of argument" at Fraunhofer FOKUS in Berlin, Germany, and holds an honorary professorship for argumentation technology at the Institute of Computer Science of the University of Potsdam.
+Tom Gordon conducts research on argumentation technology in the fields of "artificial intelligence and law" and "computational models of argument" and holds an honorary professorship for argumentation technology at the Institute of Computer Science of the University of Potsdam.
 The goal of this research is to provide software tools for governance tasks in the policy life cycle: agenda setting, analysis, policy development and legislation, implementation (including administrative rulemaking and electronic service delivery), and monitoring.

 Example types of applications include: